Blending instruction with clinical practice

 Next Slide

-“From an equity perspective, they [Microsoft] worked a lot with their community of employees but went beyond to look at the habitat and public trails around the site and how their water management helps with the ecosystem as well.
+“From an equity perspective, they worked a lot with their community of employees but went beyond to look at the habitat and public trails around the site and how their water management helps with the ecosystem as well.
 They go beyond their own employees in who would benefit.”

 Jury comment